 Global O-Ring and Seal offers a wide variety of FDA-compliant products.

-There is often confusion around the terms FDA Grade, FDA Compliant, FDA Certified, etc. As a general policy, the Food and Drug Administration does not “certify” o-rings.
-Rather, they publish guidelines to specify ingredients that can be used in rubber parts which may come in contact with food.
-It is then the responsibility of the manufacturer to certify that the parts they provide are “FDA Compliant” by issuing a certificate stating such.
+There is often confusion around the terms FDA-Grade, FDA-Compliant, FDA-Certified, etc. As a general policy, the Food and Drug Administration does not “certify” o-rings.
+Rather, they publish guidelines to specify ingredients that can be used in rubber parts that may come in contact with food.
+It is then the responsibility of the manufacturer to certify that the parts they provide are “FDA-Compliant” by issuing a certificate stating such.
 To read more about medical-grade o-rings, click here.

 - Dry Foods: Must meet formulation and curation criteria under conditions of good manufacturing practice as appropriate for repeated use.

 - Liquids: Must meet extraction criteria (not exceeding 20mg/sq inch in distilled water).

 - Fatty Foods: Must meet additional extraction criteria (not exceeding 175mg/sq inch in n-hexane).

 Global O-Ring and Seal offers a range of FDA-Compliant o-ring and cord materials and our FDA Declaration of Compliance can be viewed here.

 Below, are common rubber o-ring compounds we supply with FDA compliance.

 Note: The Food & Drug Administration does not individually approve specific products to CFR 21.177.2600.
 The manufacturer of the completed FDA-Grade product is the designated entity to furnish an FDA certificate as evidence of its compliance.
 Furthermore, while a manufactured part may be FDA-grade material, one should not infer that part fits its intended technical application.